socialvibe/truex-ads-api-js/README.md

 TrueX Ads API for JavaScript
 ==================================================

-This project provides documentation, examples, and an ad starter template for building HTML5 rich-media interative ads (engagements) for TrueX's ad container.
+This project provides documentation, examples, and an ad starter template for building HTML5 rich-media interactive ads (engagements) for TrueX's ad container.

 Getting Started
 ---------------